The Mills of Waterford

 Samuel Chapman and his father-in-law, Levi Barnes, came to this area in 1836 in search of decent water power potential knowing that it would be the engine of progress on which to build a thriving community.
 Refer to the EARLY HISTORY pages on this website for further detail.

-The story is told in several narratives that they stopped in the LaPorte county area of Indiana, about 65 miles east of downtown Chicago, visiting some friends and did some inquiring about the new territory of Wisconsin which was about to be opened up for settlement.
-It is not known how long they were there.
-Further details of the early journey are developed in the OUR FOUNDERS section of this website.
-Since Wisconsin was a brand new territory, only stories could be passed along relating to what opportunities might exist since settlers were not allowed in until the Indians left under the September 26, 1833 Treaty.
-Under Article 3D, the Federal government regulations would allow surveying, but not settling, until 1836.
+The story is told in the OUR FOUNDERS chapter that they made their way via the Great Lakes to the La Porte County area of Indiana, about 65 miles east of downtown Chicago.
+While there, they did some inquiring about the new territory of Wisconsin which was about to be opened up for settlement.
+Since Wisconsin was a brand-new territory, only stories could be passed along relating to what opportunities might exist.
+Under the September 26, 1833 Treaty, Article 3D, the Federal government regulations would allow surveying, but not settling, until 1836.

 1845 Mill Sites Clipped